UrbanskiDawid/pyJsonEditor/README.md

  key | select node chilld **by name**| object
 "key"| select node chilld **by name**| object
  \>  | mark current node as seleced |-
+ a=b | check if current node has child 'a' with value 'b' |object

 example 1: